canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 - Seamless integration with Charmed Apache Kafka set of operators
 - Seamless integration with an ecosystem of of Integrator charms supporting common ETL tasks on different database technologies offered by [Canonical Data Platform](https://canonical.com/data).

-This how-to will address the process of deploying Kafka Connect, its integration with an Apache Kafka cluster and necessary steps to run a connector, either manually or by the means of an integrator charm.
+This How-to guide covers deploying Kafka Connect, integrating it with Charmed Apache Kafka, and running a connector—either manually or using an integrator charm.

 ## Prerequisites

-Follow the steps of the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.
-For this guide, we will need an active Charmed Apache Kafka application, either using Zookeeper or in KRaft mode.
+For this guide, we will need an active Charmed Apache Kafka application, either using Apache Zookeeper or in KRaft mode.
+Follow the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.

-## Deploy and set up Kafka Connect
+## Deploy and set up

 To deploy Charmed Kafka Connect and integrate it with Charmed Apache Kafka, use the following commands: